module Biocaml_phred_score:sig..end

 See of_probability

-to a probablity score.
+to_probablity x converts x to a probablity score.
 Note this

-is not the inverse of of_probability
+is not the inverse of of_probability due to the rounding done by

 the latter.

-converts Solexa score x
+of_solexa_score x converts Solexa score x to a PHRED

 score.